dripar-webkul/unopim-docs/docs/0.2/packages/blade-components.md

     ->name('admin.example.options.async');
 ```

 #### Controller Implementation
-Assume you have a controller named `AjaxOptionsController` that handles the request for fetching options.
-Below is an example of how to implement the `getOptions` method in your controller:
+Here's a complete example of the controller with searchIdentifiers support:

 ```php
 <?php